Canon of Sherlock Holmes: Sherlock Holmes: A Drama in Four Acts (or Sherlock Holmes) (1899)

 Promotional poster for Sherlock Holmes: A Drama in Four Acts, first performed in 1899.

 The original Sherlock Holmes play written by Arthur Conan Doyle and William Gillette had a successful run of over 30 years.
 It has many original parts which are not found in the short stories but borrows many events from the canonical adventures, namely "A Scandal in Bohemia" and "The Adventure of the Final Problem".
 Also, it had elements from A Study in Scarlet, The Sign of the Four, "The Boscombe Valley Mystery", "The Adventure of the Greek Interpreter", and "The Adventure of the Naval Treaty".
 It includes the very first mention of the phrase "Elementary, my dear Watson".
 While Doyle wrote the original version, it is unclear how much of his material survived in the play as performed, which was written by Gillette.
 Doyle and Gillette later revised the play together; it has since been revised by others twice.

 The Speckled Band (or The Stonor Case) (1902)

 Around 1902, Doyle wrote and produced a play based on his short story "The Adventure of the Speckled Band".
 It premièred 8 years later, at the Adelphi Theatre, London on 4 June 1910, with H. A. Saintsbury as Sherlock Holmes and Lyn Harding as Dr. Grimesby Roylott.
 The play, originally entitled The Stonor Case, differs from the story in several small details, such as the names of some of the characters and the timeline is also changed.
-Holmes mentions Mary Morstan, who had already proposed Dr. Watson, twice and Charles Augustus Milverton also appears as a character.
+Holmes mentions Mary Morstan, to whom Dr. Watson is engaged, twice and Charles Augustus Milverton also appears as a character.